-- (a) No court shall have jurisdiction over an action brought under G.S.
-1-608(b) against a member of the General Assembly, a member of the judiciary, or a senior executive branch official acting in their official capacity if the action is based on evidence or information known to the State when the action was brought. - (b) In no event may a person bring an action under G.S.
-1-608(b) that is based upon allegations or transactions that are the subject of a civil suit or an administrative civil money penalty proceeding in which the State is already a party. - (c) No court shall have jurisdiction over an action brought under this Article based on information discovered by a present or former employee of the State based on information discovered during the course of the present or former employee's employment unless that employee first, in good faith, exhausted existing internal procedures for reporting and seeking recovery of the falsely claimed sums through official channels, and unless the State failed to act on the information provided within a reasonable period of time. - (d) No court shall have jurisdiction over an action under G.S.
+(a) No court shall have jurisdiction over an action brought under G.S.
+1-608(b) against a member of the General Assembly, a member of the judiciary, or a senior executive branch official acting in their official capacity if the action is based on evidence or information known to the State when the action was brought.

+- (b) In no event may a person bring an action under G.S.
+1-608(b) that is based upon allegations or transactions that are the subject of a civil suit or an administrative civil money penalty proceeding in which the State is already a party. - (c) No civil action may be brought under this Article by a person who is or was a public employee or public official if the allegations of such action are substantially based upon either of the following: - (1) Allegations of wrongdoing or misconduct which such person had a duty or obligation to report or investigate within the scope of his or her public employment or office. - (2) Information or records to which the person had access as a result of his or her public employment or office. - (d) No court shall have jurisdiction over an action under G.S.
 108A-70.12 based upon the public disclosure of allegations or transactions (i) in a criminal, civil, or administrative hearing at the State or federal level, (ii) in a congressional, legislative, administrative, General Accounting Office, or State Auditor's report, hearing, audit, or investigation, (iii) or from the news media, unless the action is brought by the Attorney General, or the person bringing the action is an original source of the information.
 For purposes of this section, "original source" means an individual who has direct and independent knowledge of the information on which the allegations are based and has voluntarily provided the information to the State before filing an action under G.S.
 108A-70.12 that is based on the information.